 It's important to know what to do if a power cut happens.
 And if you have electrical medical equipment, it's even more important you're prepared.

 Medical equipment that uses electricity includes home dialysis machines, oxygen concentrators and artificial ventilators.
-Power cuts will affect things like stairlifts, bath hoists and adjustable beds, too.
+Power cuts will also affect things like stairlifts, bath hoists and adjustable beds.

 It's important you ask us to add your details to our Priority Services Register.
-To do this call our Careline team on 0800 622 838.
+To do this, call Careline on 0800 622 838.
 We're available to help from 8am to 8pm Monday to Friday, and 8am to 2pm Saturday.

 If you agree, we'll also let your network operator know you need electricity for the medical equipment you're using.